 SCS's climate is classified as tropical and subtropical desert.
 The average year round temperature is 62.2.
 The warmest month is July which averages 84.4 and the coolest is December with an average temperature of 42.5.
-See Table 1 below for more details.
-The average annual precipitation is 9.3 inches with most of that occurring in January and December with an annual snow fall total of 3.8 inches.
-The warmest months are July and August.
-While locals will describe the benefits of dry heat, the area can be oppressively hot in July and August.
-As noted, the good news is SCS is generally 5 degrees cooler than the valley.
+See Table 1 on page 4 for more details.
+The average annual precipitation is 9.3 inches with most of that occurring